Imants Tillers: Awards and commissions

 Tillers has been the recipient of numerous awards and commissions, such as the Osaka Triennale Prize (Gold in 1993, Bronze in 1996, and Silver in 2001), the inaugural Beijing International Art Biennale Prize for Excellence (2003) and the Wynne Prize (2012 and 2013).
 He was the Archibald Prize finalist in 2013, 2016 and 2019.

 Major commissions include the Federation Pavilion, Centennial Park (1985 – 87); the Founding Donors painting, Museum of Contemporary Art, Sydney (1991), and two key sculptures for Sydney Olympic Park (2002).
 Tillers has been a trustee of the Art Gallery of New South Wales since 2001.
 In 2005 he was awarded a Doctor of Letters honoris causa for "his long and distinguished contribution to the field of arts", by the University of New South Wales.

 In 2015 Tillers was commissioned by the Australian War Memorial to design a commemorative tapestry on the 100th anniversary of the First World War.
 The tapestry, Avenue of Remembrance, also made reference to The Gallipoli Letter, written by Keith Murdoch to then Prime Minister Andrew Fisher, which is widely thought to have helped end the Gallipoli campaign.

+In 2026, Tiller's painting In Truth was selected as a finalist in the Mandorla Art Award in Perth, and his painting Pikilyi was selected as a finalist in Hadley's Art Prize in Hobart, Tasmania.